-Electronic Health Records: is your organization committed to adoption or just implementation?
+Electronic Health Records: adoption or just implementation?

 The benefits for patients and clinicians of introducing electronic health records (EHR) into healthcare organizations are now well acknowledged.
 Having ready access to complete, accurate and up-to-date patient information can make major contributions to improving patient safety and quality of care while increasing efficiency and improving day-to-day workflow.
 Yet, while many organizations prepare thoroughly to make sure these systems are introduced on time and to budget, once the go-live date has passed, there is less focus on gaining full value from the functionality they offer.
 In short, when it comes to EHR, too many organizations focus solely on implementing new software and fail to ensure that the benefits are fully delivered.

 Without sufficient effort post-go-live, the value of EHR systems and any subsequent upgrades may be eroded over time.
 For example, if user training and adoption are not sustained, existing users may fall back on workarounds and ineffective workflows and new users may receive insufficient training.